rohankshir/rohankshir.github.io/_posts/2016-02-28-topic-modeling-on-hiphop.md

 </script>

 The larger the word, the more important the topic word is.
-Some of the topics from from 2000 to 2005 include dance, party, love, and tonight.
-From 2006 to 2009, a few of the topics include money, bitches/shawties, feel, and love.
-From 2010 to 2015, some of the major topics include fuck, bitches, girls, think, and love.
+Some of the topics from from 2000 to 2005 include 'dance', 'party', 'love', and 'tonight'.
+From 2006 to 2009, a few of the topics include 'money', 'bitches/shawties', 'feel', and 'love'.
+From 2010 to 2015, some of the major topics include 'fuck', 'bitches', 'girls', 'think', and 'love'.

 ### Love is a common thread throughout hip-hop music and perhaps all music

 Not the most surprising find, but still worth noting how love is talked about.
-In 2001, the words related to the love topic include "girl alway goodby babi music suppos thing hurt emot" and "girl sometim babi peopl thought work stroke lifetim freak".
-In 2014, related words include "babi rock featur whoa light feel clap pussi potion" and "girl danc hold drunk song parti throw wiggl shake".
+In 2001, the words related to the love topic include: `'girl', 'always' 'goodbye' 'baby' 'music' 'suppose' 'thing' hurt' 'emotion' 'girl' 'sometime' baby' 'thought' 'work' 'stroke' 'lifetime' 'freak'`.
+In 2014, related words include:  `'rock' 'whoa' 'light' 'feel' 'clap' 'pussy' 'potion' 'girl' 'dance' 'hold' 'drunk' 'song' 'party' 'throw' 'wiggle' 'shake'`.

 This recontextualizes love from the romantic viewpoint to the carnal hedonistic one.
 Though the earlier years of hiphop aren't vindicated from wrongdoing altogether, love was still held in a positive virtuous light - and the lyrics focused more on devotion and dedication to love.
 Now we "love" when that "pussy clap" and that booty "wiggle".